YangFangShu/FWIGAN/README.md

 ```
 The initla model, source amplitude, and observed data are saved in the result path.

-Next, run the following script to impement FWIGAN
+Next, run the following script to implement FWIGAN
 ```
 python FWIGAN_main.py
 ```